danielfrg/wiki.danielfrg.com/src/content/docs/coding/snippets/tf-gcp-ipd-github-actions.md

 ---
-title: Setup an Identity Pool for Github Actions
+title: Terraform - Setup an Identity Pool for Github Actions
 ---

 ## Variables